“Mary Ann Garcia shares images from her youth in the Catholic school on mission grounds." © Robert Pluma

 Austin Bryant on Investigating Martha’s Vineyard’s Native American and Black Histories

-Austin Bryant explains his personal connection to the erased stories of the connection between the Wampanoag and African American communities on Martha’s Vineyard.
-Through his use of original photography, archival research, and historic texts, he captures how he used his own photography, archival materials, and altered text to tell an American tale that resonates universally.
+Austin Bryant explains his personal ties with the erased stories connecting the Wampanoag and African American communities on Martha’s Vineyard.
+Through original photography, archival research and historic texts, he uses photography, archival materials and altered text to tell a uniquely American tale with universal resonance.

 Matthew Finley on Imagining a Life of Love and Acceptance

-Matthew Finley portrays the imagined life for an uncle he never knew through archival images he subtly alters.
-His fictional snapshots invite us to imagine an alternate world “where who you love is immaterial” and “what’s important is that you love.”
+Matthew Finley portrays the imagined life of an uncle he never knew through archival images he subtly alters.
+His fictional snapshots invite us to imagine an alternate world where who you love is immaterial and what is important is that you love.

 An Impossibly Normal Life • Matthew Finley